Diana0604/asterisk-fax/README.md

 ## Step 1: Turn raspberry into ehternet router
 ### Configure the network
-- If you don't have wireless access to internet: Install USB dongle (TODO)
+- If you don't have wireless access to internet: Install USB dongle (TODO) All files can be found ethernet folder if you don't wanna do all the steps
 - `sudo nano /etc/network/interfaces.d/wlan0`
 In this file, add code:
     ```